Tomorrow 4:00 am ET

 Dr. Herb LeporDr.
 Lepor's love of medicine began when his brother had one of the first open heart surgeries in the country.
 He's performed his world-renowned research-driven approach to prostate surgery more than 2,000 times, preserving sexual function and making it much easier for men to choose to have surgery.

 Dr. Stacy LoebDr.
-Stacy Loeb is a Clinical Instructor in the Department of Urology at New York University (NYU), specializing in men's health and prostate disease.
+Stacy Loeb is an Assistant Professor in the Department of Urology and Population Health at New York University (NYU), specializing in men's health and prostate disease.
 She has published more than 150 peer-reviewed articles and numerous book chapters on prostate cancer.
 She is on the Editorial Board for 2 international urology journals, and lectures on prostate cancer around the world.

 Dr. Dolores MalaspinaNYU professor Dr. Dolores Malaspina's approach to mental health issues takes from zoology, epidemiology, medicine and psychiatry and focuses on preventing and curing severe mental disorders.
 Author of more than 200 scientific papers, she's mentored a new generation of psychiatric research scientists.